erizov/Trendoscope/deploy/docker/README.md

 ## Overview

-This directory contains Docker deployment configurations for Trendoscope2.
+This directory contains Docker deployment configurations for Trendoscope.

 ## Architecture